hashicorp/vault-client-dotnet/docs/Secrets.md

 <a name="mongodbatlasreadconfig"></a>
 # **MongoDBAtlasReadConfig**
-> void MongoDBAtlasReadConfig (string mongodbatlasMountPath = null)
+> void MongoDBAtlasReadConfig (string mongodbatlasMountPath = "mongodbatlas", TimeSpan? wrapTTL = null)

 Configure the  credentials that are used to manage Database Users.